QuTech-Delft/cQASM-spec/README.md

 This allows fixed-point numbers to be represented exactly, without roundoff error in the base 10 to 2 conversion.

 Boolean literals use the keywords `true` and `false`.
 These are case-insensitive as usual.

+String literals are used on occasion, although cQASM 2.0 does not support string types.
+Their syntax is `/"([^"]|\\["n])*"/`.
+That is, text surrounded by `"` symbols, with `\"` as escape sequence for including a `"` in the string and `\n` for including a newline.
+The newline should be converted to the newline specific to the host platform where applicable.

+Finally, annotations (pragma-like information of which the function is to be defined by the target) carry JSON-like data.
+The toplevel must be an object (= a dict in Python lingo), the string format is limited to the description above, and `null` is not allowed; otherwise the JSON specification is followed.
+Newlines are allowed within JSON context.

 Version header